Trevo525/btrfdeck/README.md

 # Credits

 Thanks to [u/ClinicallyInPain](https://www.reddit.com/user/ClinicallyInPain/) on reddit for compiling some of the resources and to [u/Hanntac](https://www.reddit.com/user/Hanntac/) and [u/leo_vir](https://www.reddit.com/user/leo_vir/) for their contributions!
-Both of the last two credits helped me through PM so I am incredibly thankful for the both of them!
+Both of the last two credits helped me through PM so I am incredibly thankful for the both of them.
+Also to [u/sporkyuncle](https://www.reddit.com/user/sporkyuncle/) for helping me make it more user-friendly.

 Sources:
 * https://www.reddit.com/r/SteamDeck/comments/taixhw/new_user_questions_current_user_recommendations/